hypernumbers/learn_elisp_the_hard_way/contents/lesson-2-1-first-elisp-programme.rst

 :Result: In the window nothing will change by the value is now placed in the *minibuffer* ``1000.02``

-You can express floating point numbers in scientific notation
+You can express floating point numbers in scientific notation.

 ---------------------
 What You Have Learned